gopancakes/site/content/en/reviews/factory-girl.md

 🌱 If you are looking for a place with Vegan and Gluten Free pancakes, this can be an option!

+We visited Factory Girl back in September 2022, another long due review 🤭that also happened through a direct message in Slack, and before GoPancakes was created, and before our decision to share our reviews with the World.

 ## Our Review

 * The Pancakes 🥞